davekrh/ocp310_for_operations/05-lesson-create_inventory.md

 ```

 Please carefully examine `/etc/ansible/hosts` to ensure everything appears correct.

-TIP: In particular, depending on the tools and editor used to cut-and-paste, be sure that only the desired comment lines start with `#` and not the entire file!

 At this point, we are ready to validate our setup and install OpenShift.